 Through the course of your study, you will need to access resources for your assignments.
-You are encouraged to apply for membership at the National University of Singapore Library using the Membership Application Form obtainable from the ECTA office.
+You are encouraged to apply for membership at the National University of Singapore Library using the Online Membership Application Form.

 ECTA Reading Resources

 ECTA has a collection of books, journals and media that students can choose to browse through or loan for up to 14 days.
 These materials are recommended resources for their course of study.